-Jaslyn has been able to find two secure ways of getting money to her husband while away in Australia.
-One is a well known bank, while the other is a money transfer company.
+Jaslyn has been able to find two secure ways of getting money to her husband while away in Canada.
+One is a well known Canadian bank, while the other is a money transfer company.
 When comparing the differences between the two, this is what she found:

 |Bank to bank money transfer.||Non-bank money transfer.|

-In this case, the transfer with the non-bank company gives the recipient $16.4 Singapore dollars more than the bank transfer, but Jaslyn lose $48 Australian dollars more in fees.
-Depending on what the Singaporean bank will charge, in this case it’s more economically sound to use the banking service over the non-bank service unless you want the recipient to have the money immediately.Back to top
+In this case, the transfer with the non-bank company gives the recipient SGD$10 more than the bank transfer, but Jaslyn will spend CAD$15 more in fees.
+Depending on what the Singaporean bank will charge, in this case it’s more economically sound to use the specialist money transfer service since she will have the money transferred almost immediately for about the same cost.

 How to compare transfer companies when transferring money to South East Asia

-As you can see from the case studies, the rates and fees are going to vary greatly from country to country when looking at different methods of transferring money from Australia to South East Asia.
-Look at the following points carefully when deciding which is your best option:
+As you can see from the case studies, the rates and fees are going to vary greatly from country to country when looking at different methods of transferring money from Canada to South East Asia.
+Look at the following factors carefully when comparing your options:

 - Fees.
 The upfront fee is very important in your decision.
 You will find that this can vary significantly between companies as well as where you are sending the money to.

 - Pickup methods.
 Think about who you are sending the money to and for what purpose.
-If the closest pick up locations are far for your family, bank to bank transfers may work out better for you and them.
+If the closest pick up locations are far for your recipient, bank-to-bank transfers may work out better for both you and them.

 - Turnaround time.
 For scheduled payments, the turnaround time may not be an issue for you, but will be if an emergency warrants that you send money home immediately.

 - Transfer methods.
-Some services, especially banks, will allow you to conduct the entire transaction online while you may have to go to a non-bank transfer company location to take advantage of this option.
+Some services, especially banks, will allow you to conduct the entire transaction online, while you may have to go to a specialist money transfer company location to send cash or use other methods.

-How to send money to South East Asia from Australia
+How to send money to South East Asia from Canada

 As there are many nations that comprise South East Asia you will have to research to find those that provide money transfer services to the country of your choice.

-Try these banks and companies first, as they are your most likely options to send money home:
+Try these banks and companies first, as they will provide a variety of different options to send money home:

 - Money transfer companies.
-There are a range of money transfer services which allow you to send money to a variety of South East Asian countries.
+There are numerous specialist money transfer services which allow you to send money to a variety of South East Asian countries.
 You can compare these above.

 - Banks.
 Most larger Canadian banks, like RBC, CIBC, TD, Scotiabank and BMO, will allow you to send funds to South East Asian nations.
 As always, ensure you compare them using the criteria above to get a good deal.
-Some banks, such as Citibank and HSBC will offer accounts which have benefits when sending funds overseas, and these can be compared in the table above.
+Some banks, such as HSBC, will offer accounts which have benefits when sending funds overseas, and these can be compared in the table above.

 - MoneyGram.
-MoneyGram is a non-bank institution that offers money transfer solutions from Australia to South East Asia.
-This is a pick up only service for most of the nations in South East Asia.
+MoneyGram is a non-bank institution that offers money transfer solutions from Canada to South East Asia.
+This is a pick-up only service for most of the nations in South East Asia.

 Emergency cash transfers in South East Asia

 If you are robbed while travelling in South East Asia and need emergency assistance, the first thing you should do is contact the local authorities.
-Once you have an official police report you can decide the best way to get more cash to finish out your travels.
+Once you have an official police report, you can then decide the best way to get more cash to finish out your travels.

 - Transfer services.
-In most cases, so long as you still have your passport or other form of photo ID, an Australian in South East Asia should be able to pick up money that has been sent to them from family or friends in Canada.
+In most cases, as long as you still have your passport or other form of photo ID, a Canadian in South East Asia should be able to pick up money that has been sent to them from family or friends in Canada.
 This money can sometimes be sent to a bank or a specialist money transfer provider like Western Union or MoneyGram.

 - Traveller’s insurance.
-Anytime you book a trip, especially for overseas travel, you should purchase a traveller’s insurance policy.
+Anytime you book a trip, especially for overseas travel, you should purchase travel insurance.
 This can protect you from completely being without money if you lose your wallet or it’s stolen while you are vacationing in South East Asia, as the policy can sometimes provide a cash benefit.